wnchan/tp/docs/UserGuide.md

 #### Expected Output (Failure):
+If an invalid command format is provided,
 * Message: "Invalid command format!

   findGroup: Finds all groups whose number contain any of the specified keywords and displays them as a list with index numbers.
   Parameters: KEYWORD [MORE_KEYWORDS]...
   Example: findGroup 1 5 10"

+If an invalid keyword(s) is provided,
+* Message: "Group number is not a non-zero unsigned integer."

 ### Filtering groups by tutorial : `filterGroup`